How to Influence your Guests Through the Science of Seating

 Choosing the Best Restaurant Seating Layout

 One of the secrets of the psychology of restaurant design is knowing how to make the most of every area in your restaurant.
-Add outdoor seating to encourage clients to dine ‘al fresco’ or consider rooftop seating if you have the flexibility.
-It will add a whole new level to your clients’ restaurant experience and will clearly increase your volume of covers and revenue.
+For example, adding outdoor seating is a great way to encourage clients to dine 'al fresco', or consider rooftop seating if you have the space and flexibility.
+Not only will it add a whole new level to your clients’ restaurant experience, but it will also greatly increase your volume of covers and revenue.

 How Guest Duration Affects your Restaurant Seating

 The longer your guests are seated, the more you’ll need to optimise the space and seating you provide.
 If your restaurant’s profit is based on the volume of guests and table turnover, consider furniture arranged for more casual dining.
 Whereas if a longer guest duration brings you better profits, choose restaurant tables and chairs that encourage your guests to relax for a finer dining experience.